metamot/opi5plus-lfs/README.md

 Here is new "**lfs2/**"-dir with "**/opt/mysdk**"-subdir inside.
 The "/opt/mysdk" dir (inside core "lfs2"-dir) is few original copy of initial build-dir.

-In any case of error, plese invoke "**make unchroot**" to unbind/unmount dev/proc trees.
+In any case of error inside chroot, plese invoke "**make unchroot**" frome host, to unbind/unmount dev/proc trees.

 **tbd**